Table of contents

 Although the House of Lords ceased being the UK’s highest court in 2009, it continues to have members who hold or have held senior judicial positions, including:

-- Four presidents of the Supreme Court, including the current president, Lord Reed of Allermuir (Robert Reed)
+- four presidents of the Supreme Court, including the current president, Lord Reed of Allermuir (Robert Reed)

-- Three deputy presidents of the Supreme Court
+- three deputy presidents of the Supreme Court

-- Eight justices of the Supreme Court
+- seven justices of the Supreme Court

-- Five chief justices of England and Wales
+- five chief justices of England and Wales

 5. Trade unions

-Fifteen members have been general secretaries of trade unions, across a range of professions.
+Fourteen members have been general secretaries of trade unions, across a range of professions.
 This includes the House’s oldest sitting member, Lord Christopher (Anthony Christopher), who was general secretary of the Inland Revenue Staff Federation.

 Two members have been general secretary of the Trades Union Congress: Lord Monks (John Monks) and Baroness O’Grady of Upper Holloway (Frances O’Grady).
 Other members have held senior positions in trade unions, including deputy general secretary.